ltstein/RoboND-Kinematics-Project/Kinematics-Pick-and-Place-Writeup.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

 Forward kinematics is concerned with calculating the pose of an object given the states of its kinematic parameters.
-For the KR210 serial manipulator used in this project, those parameters include the joint angles, orientation, and arm segment lengths.

 In this project, modified Denavit-Hartenberg(DH) parameters are used to associate reference frames to each link.
+Names and definitions for the parameters are included in Appendix A. For the KR210 serial manipulator used in this project, those parameters include the twist angles, link length, link offset, and joint angles.
 These parameters are then used to create transform equations to describe the translation and orientation of one link in the manipulator relative to another.
 The diagram below shows the parameters related to the KR210 robot arm.

+--INSERT DH PARAMETER DIAGRAM--

-These parameters were determined following the process outlined in appendix ##.
+These parameters were determined following the process outlined in appendix B.

-Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

-Your writeup should contain a DH parameter table with proper notations and description about how you obtained the table.
-Make sure to use the modified DH parameters discussed in this lesson.
-Please add an annotated figure of the robot with proper link assignments and joint rotations (Example figure provided in the writeup template).
-It is strongly recommended that you use pen and paper to create this figure to get a better understanding of the robot kinematics.

 Here is an example of how to include an image in your writeup.